CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/overview.md

 ## Overview

 The CARTO Spatial Extension's pocedures and functions are organized in modules based on the functionality they offer.
-On this page you will find the full list with direct links to their definition.
+Here is the full list with direct links to their definition.

 | Module | Function or Procedure |
 | :----- | :------ |